 Excerpt: This year’s edition might lack some of the bells and whistles from previous years (e.g. higher age, higher proof, and oddball flavor notes), but its matter-of-fact nature might actually become its most celebrated attribute.

 Raided Score is a conversion from an external site's score, to our in house uniform scoring system.
 Please see the FAQ for more.

-William Larue Weller is the 12yr, barrel proof, wheated entry in Buffalo Trace's extremely rare annual release.
+William Larue Weller is the well aged, barrel proof, wheated expression in the annual Buffalo Trace Antique Collection release line.

 Our in house critic rates spirits on a scale of 0-10 (10 best) and is aggregated the same as external sources